pennyl67/openminted-guidelines/publications_publisher.md

 ##### Recommended usage

-The recommended way for referring to an organization is by giving their name \(in English\) and their identifier \(e.g. ISNI\); if you provide the identifier, please select also the relevant value from the list of values in the attribute "organizationIdentifierSchemeName"; if none is appropriate, please select "other" and use the "schemeURI" attribute to provide a link to a URL with more information about the identifier scheme.
+The recommended way for referring to an organization is by giving their name \(in English\) and their identifier \(e.g. ISNI\).
+If you provide the identifier, please select also the relevant value from the list of values in the attribute "organizationIdentifierSchemeName"; if none is appropriate, please select "other" and use the "schemeURI" attribute to provide a link to a URL with more information about the identifier scheme.
-If you want to add names of the organiation in other languages, you can use the “lang” attribute.
+If you want to add names of the organization in other languages, you can use the “lang” attribute.
  The element can also be repeated to encode multiple organizations.

 ##### Relation to other metadata schemas